Hi, I'm Shirley --a food photographer who loves to cook

 I'm single and retired--sort of retired.
 Well, not quite retired.
 LOL.

 My dog's name is "Susan," a Portuguese water dog.
-(I had Susan before the Obama's got Bo!
-Becoming a speech pathologist was how I started undergrad.
+(I had Susan before the Obama's got Bo!)
+To become a speech pathologist was how I started undergrad.
 But I kept taking classes in literature--American lit, African-American lit, English lit, Women’s' lit, Latino lit--any genre in literature.
-So, I graduated with a Bachelor of Arts degree.
+So, I graduated with a Bachelor of Arts degree and a minor in English.
 I had no idea what I was going to do but I was intellectually happy and could discuss Chaucer and Shakespeare.

-My careers have spanned from working as a secretary; a tutor in English as a Peace Corps volunteer in beach lovely The Gambia; a teacher in English as a Second Language in beautiful Costa Rico; an employee relations specialist; and finally a manager in human resources software development in Washington D.C.
+My careers have spanned from working as a clerk, then a secretary; a tutor in English as a Peace Corps volunteer in beach lovely The Gambia; a teacher in English as a Second Language in beautiful Costa Rico and Washington D.C.; an employee relations specialist; and finally a manager in human resources software development.

 I've traveled quite a bit throughout the U.S., the Caribbean, parts of West Africa and Europe.
 My favorite places to be are the Caribbean, France, and Northern Virginia.